jp-sauve/bootstrap_grokology/README.txt

 Installation

-Unpack and upload Bootstrap Theme on /themes folder.
+Unpack and upload Bootstrap Theme to your /themes folder.
 Install Bootstrap Library module to load the libraries.